csRon/autodoe/README.md

 For the beginning just copy an existing exmample folder (e.g. helloDoE) to your preferred location and modify the files based on your needs.

-### Starting automizedDoE
+### Starting autodoe
-Just run the following command directly inside the automizedDoE folder
+Just run the following command directly inside the autodoe folder
 ```
-python3 automizedDoE.py /path/to/your/working/folder
+python3 autodoe.py /path/to/your/working/folder
 ```
 All output will also be in your selected working folder.